andrewbaxter/spaghettinuum/readme/guide_identities.md

   Run `spagh identity list-cards`

-  This will list the card identites, their ids, and the PC/SC id (like `0006:12341234`) used for command line arguments and configs.
+  This will list the card identites and the PC/SC id (like `0006:12341234`) used for command line arguments and configs.

 ### Troubleshooting